rsa17826/vex-plus-plus/readme.md

   - rotatable
   - **settings**:
     - **state**: the state to detect
+      - **idle**: detects when the player is on the ground and not moving
+      - **moving**: detects when the player is on the ground and moving
+      - **jumping**: detects when the player has negative user y velocity
+      - **wallHang**: detects when the player is hanging on the corner of a wall
+      - **falling**: detects when the player has positive user y velocity
+      - **wallSliding**: detects when the player is sliding down the side of a wall
+      - **sliding**: detects when the player is sliding along the ground and has more than 10 user x velocity
+      - **ducking**: detects when the player is sliding along the ground and has less than 10 user x velocity
+      - **bouncing**: detects when the player is starting to be bounced by a bouncy block
+      - **inCannon**: detects when the player is in a cannon
+      - **pullingLever**: detects when the player is pulling a lever
+      - **swingingOnPole**: detects when the player is on a pole
+      - **onPulley**: detects when the player is on a pulley
+      - **pushing**: detects when the player is pushing a bomb/box
+      - **facingLeft**: detects whe the player is facing left
+      - **facingRight**: detects when the player is facing right
     - **signalOutputId**: the id that will be sent
     - **color**: sets the modulate property